muhannadhamadeh001-code/EEG-ECG-Synchronization-Trigger/README.md

 The trigger is intended to be fired once per session, typically at the moment EEG recording begins, allowing EEG and ECG data streams to be temporally aligned during analysis.

 ## Status
-- PCB design completed
-- Sent for manufacturing (JLCPCB)
+- PCB manufactured (JLCPCB)
+- Assembly in progress
-- Assembly and validation pending
+- Validation pending
-- Firmware to be added

 ## Disclaimer
 This project is intended for research and experimental use only.